ray-project/ray/doc/source/tune/tutorials/tune-output.rst

-Note that ``logging_library.set_log_path(os.getcwd())`` is an imaginary API that we are using for demonstation purposes, and it highlights that the third-party library should be configured to log to the Trainable's *working directory.* By default, the current working directory of both functional and class trainables will be set to the corresponding trial directory once it's been launched as a remote Ray actor.
+Note that ``logging_library.set_log_path(os.getcwd())`` is an imaginary API that we are using for demonstation purposes, and it highlights that the third-party library should be configured to log to the Trainable's *working directory.* By default, the current working directory of both functional and class trainables is set to the corresponding trial directory once it's been launched as a remote Ray actor.

-When running with multiple nodes using the :ref:`default syncing method <tune-default-syncing>`, trial artifacts will be synchronized to the driver node under the specified path.
+When running with multiple nodes using the :ref:`default syncing method <tune-default-syncing>`, trial artifacts are synchronized to the driver node under the specified path.
 This will allow you to visualize and analyze logs of all distributed training workers on a single machine.

-When :ref:`specifying a cloud upload directory <tune-cloud-checkpointing>`, trial artifacts will be uploaded to that cloud bucket for later analysis.
-Note that in this case, the driver node will not necessarily contain artifacts from *all* trials -- only the ones that were running on that node.
+When :ref:`specifying a cloud upload directory <tune-cloud-checkpointing>`, trial artifacts are uploaded to that cloud bucket for later analysis.
+Note that the driver node does not necessarily contain artifacts from *all* trials -- only the ones that were running on that node.
 To disable artifacts from being uploaded to the cloud, set ``SyncConfig(sync_artifacts=False)`` in :class:`~ray.tune.syncer.SyncConfig`.

 .. warning::

-    Appending to trial artifacts upon restoration is not currently supported.
+    Appending to trial artifacts upon restoration is not supported.
-    To get around this, we recommend saving trial artifacts a separate files with unique filenames.
+    As a workaround, save trial artifacts to separate files with unique filenames.

     For example, instead of doing this: